RohanSidhu/CAT125_Website/pages/links.md

 #    pattern: pattern_concrete.jpg
     image_fullwidth: space.jpeg
 ---
-If you hover of the links bar above, the dropbox will provide you some links that I personally find useful!
+Hover over the links bar above, the dropbox will provide you some sites that I personally find useful!

 These links vary from a specific MIT lecture about Object Oriented Programming to fun games like Lightbot.